Other health problems

 As mentioned earlier, lymphoma can appear virtually anywhere in the body.
 Although it is very much associated with lymph nodes, it is largely classified into groups by its location in the cat's system:

 • Gastrointestinal lymphoma: this is when the lymphoma is located in the cat's digestive system.
 It can be a focal type of cancer (with one or several tumor growths) or diffuse (responds to a general thickening of the tissue it affects).
 This type of lymphoma is generally associated with middle-aged and senior cats, approximately 6 to 9 years of age.
 It is the most frequent type of lymphoma in cats and can also be classified due to its size (small or large).
 While feline lymphoma is related to the FeLV virus, the occurrence of gastrointestinal lymphoma has increased while FeLV prevalence has decreased[4].
+Furthermore, the diet and overall gut health of the cat may influence the development of this type of lymphoma.

 • Mediastinal lymphoma: this type of lymphoma affects the thymus gland and mediastinal lymph nodes.
 Due to its location, tumor growth can make both breathing and swallowing difficult for the cat.
 Generally, this is more common in younger cats of less than 2 years in age.
 Its prognosis is generally good when detected and treated early.
+Early intervention can significantly improve outcomes, emphasizing the importance of regular veterinary check-ups.

 • Multicentric lymphoma: this term is used in patients who have tumors in several anatomical structures at the same time.
 It is a very rare form of lymphoma in cats and is particularly associated with the feline leukemia virus.
 It most frequently affects cats with 3-5 years of age.
+Genetic research is ongoing to better understand why this form occurs in some cats but not others.

 It can be difficult to determine what causes any illness in cats, but knowing there is a problem is vital.
 Our article on how to know if your cat is sick can be helpful.
 Regardless, taking your cat to the veterinarian as soon as you think there is a problem is imperative.